cliffordlab/cliffordlab.github.io/ethics.md

     focus area, an internship with a company, etc.
 2. You don’t work alone.
-You will be working in a group, and so you have to consider the needs of others, making sure your research dovetails, and doesn’t overlap too heavily.
+You will be working in a group, and so you have to consider the needs of others, making sure your research dovetails and doesn’t overlap too heavily.
 3. As you are putting your career in my hands, I am also putting my academic reputation in your hands.
 In that sense, it’s an equal partnership.
-If I am giving my time, then I will occasionally (but certainly not always) veto certain paths in your research which I am pretty sure will be fruitless.
+If I am giving my time, then I will occasionally (but certainly not always) veto certain paths in your research, which I am pretty sure will be fruitless.
 That’s my responsibility after all.
 I won't always be right, but I'm likely to be right more often than I'm wrong.
-Ultimately, the buck stops with me, and I have to justify our choices to the funding entities, so it's my duty and perogative to make these calls.
+Ultimately, the buck stops with me, and I have to justify our choices to the funding entities, so it's my duty and prerogative to make these calls.

 ## <a name="attendance"></a> Attendance and well-being

+First, your health is the most important thing.
+If you aren't looking after yourself, then your health, home life, and work will suffer.
+Don't come to work if you feel sick.
+Work remotely, or take a rest.
+You'll find it's more efficient in the long run, and you will also keep others safe.
+If you feel you have to come in, but are not feeling 100%, please wear a well-fitting N95 mask (we provide them for free) and be extra attentive about hand washing.
+Unless you can't physically manage it, please let your direct report that you are out sick as soon as safely possible, and if you feel you can, send materials to others so they can pick up where you left off.
+(In general, you should make sure that your work is backed up daily and shared with someone who can pick up where you left off on any given day
+- so your documentation should be high quality.)

-In general I expect you to be in the office at least 25 hours a week (or whatever your contract/agreement states) Monday through Friday.
-I'm open to occasional remote work, but we need to discuss it and make sure it fits with the other team members.
-Optimizing interactions is impoartant.
+While you are not our sick, in general I expect you to be in the office at least 25 hours a week (or whatever your contract/agreement states), Monday through Friday.
+I'm open to occasional remote work, especially if you have any caregiving or health issues, but we need to discuss it and make sure it fits with the other team members' schedules.
+Optimizing interactions between research team members is important to a functional project/lab.
+It's very rare that we are working in isolation at any point in our careers.

-Try to be around 10am-3pm at least 3-4 days a week (although your visa or contract may require more than this).
-It’s important you communicate with the group for most of the working week, and you are able to share knowledge and absorb it to move quickly as a team.
-Research groups work as a cascade of knowledge down the gradient of age (and often up).
+Try to be around 10 am to 3 pm at least 3-4 days a week (unless your visa or contract requires more than this, or you feel like being in the office more often.
+It’s important you communicate regularly and rapidly with the other lab members for most of the working week, and you are able to share knowledge and absorb it to move quickly as a team.
+Research groups function best when they cascade knowledge down the gradient of age (and sometimes up the age gradient).
 The lifeblood of research is mentorship, and you will absorb lots in the first year or so and then increasingly pay it forward to the incoming cohorts.
-It's very hard to mentor remotely, with the exception of very long-term research staff, everyone has to some in person multiple times a week.
+It's very hard to mentor remotely, with the exception of very long-term research staff, and almost everyone comes in person multiple times a week.

-Even if you are a student, and all your courses are over, you still must be in the research group physically so that you can contribute to the upcoming cohorts of students.
+Even if you are a student, and all your courses are over, you should still be physically present so that you can contribute to the upcoming cohorts of students.
 We stand on each other’s shoulders.

-If you want to do a rotation with me, make sure your course load is low, so you can spend sufficient time with my team to make it worth the effort (on both sides).
+If you want to do a rotation with me, make sure your course load is manageably low, so you can spend sufficient time with my team to make it worth the effort (on both sides).
 This will also help you avoid burn-out.

+It’s important you attend any meeting I schedule with you (individually and in teams) and you turn up before the meeting starts.
+Meetings sometimes take place early in the morning (although not if I can help it) or late afternoon because my collaborators are clinicians, or are located in time zones across the world.
-It’s important you attend any meeting I schedule and these might be early morning or late afternoon because my collaborators are clinicians.
-The flexibility goes both ways though \... if you decide you want to come in at lunch time one day, good for you.
+The flexibility goes both ways, though \... if you decide you want to come in at lunch time one day, good for you.
 I want you to work when you feel at your best.
-Get sleep, work out, eat good food, spend time with loved ones.
+Get sleep, work out, eat good food, and spend time with loved ones.
 I see no point in presenteeism.
 Learn your own optimal times for working (but balance it with the need to communicate with the group and have some core hours on most days).

-If we do have a meeting, then I expect you to be prompt at meetings.
+If we do have a meeting, then I expect you to be prepared, with notes from the last meeting, to take (and share) new notes, and to be prompt.
-I have a tight calendar, so if you are late to a meeting it can significantly impact utility.
-I’m pretty relaxed, but even minor tardiness results in a poor impression on my collaborators and can lead to a loss of funding and impaired reputation.
-Tardiness sends a subconscious message that you think your time is more important than other's.
+I have a tight calendar, so if you are late to a meeting, it can significantly impact utility.
+I’m pretty relaxed, but even minor tardiness results in a poor impression on my collaborators.
+It can even lead to a loss of funding and impaired reputation.
+Tardiness sends a subconscious message that you think your time is more important than others' time.
 I know - I can hear my family laughing at me.
 I’m terribly guilty of this.
-I’m working on it myself.
-I’m sorry about that, but please don’t copy me.
-I don’t role model time keeping well.
+But I've worked on that, and if I'm late, it's because the previous meeting ran over (against my will).
+I am guilty of letting meetings run over, but that's because people often don't bring up critical issues until 3 minutes to the hour.
+I don’t role model time keeping well, so don't copy me.
 This is one reason I need you to help me.
 Don't be afraid to point out that the meeting is about to finish and we need to move on to the next one.

-Taking days off with holiday pay or flex time is fine with me but please check in advance and drop it in the calendar so I don’t try to schedule meetings with you or try to ask you a question while you are out.
-As noted above, generally I'm really flexible about vacation time and I want you to take your holidays when you like or when you most need them ... your mental (and physical) health is the most important part of your development, and if you don't take real breaks you will burn out.
+Taking days off with holiday pay or flex time is fine with me, but please check in advance and drop it in the calendar so I don’t try to schedule meetings with you or try to ask you a question while you are out.
+As noted above, generally, I'm really flexible about vacation time and I want you to take your holidays when you like or when you most need them ... your mental (and physical) health is the most important part of your development, and if you don't take real breaks, you will burn out.
 Holidays give you a good perspective on your work and career.

 ## Correspondence and communication

 Communication is the most important aspect of research.
-We work as a group, and communicating what you are doing, any road blocks, and timelines to the people who depend on your work (including supervisors and project managers) is essential.
-In general you should check your email 3-4 times a day to look out for urgent issues that would benefit from a response in 1-2 hours.
+We work as a group, and communicating what you are doing, any roadblocks, and timelines to the people who depend on your work (including supervisors and project managers) is essential.
+In general, you should check your email 3-4 times a day to look out for urgent issues that would benefit from a response in 1-2 hours.
 Most emails should be answered within 24 hours of receiving them.
 (I receive too many emails to do this, but as you